 Courses are to be used to develop reading skills, but they simultaneously teach the Bible in a thematic fashion based on biblical principles and concrete ways those principles can be understood from both Scripture and life experiences.
 Along the way, students are also learning academic skills through the Principle Approach, the methodology developed by F.A.C.E.
 Students create comprehensive notebooks as they research, reason, relate, and record.
 (Read more about the methodology in my review of The Noah Plan.)

 The course for kindergarten adds the book Phonemic Awareness in Young Children to help parents provide prereading instruction.
 The Reading Curriculum Guide recommends using The Writing Road to Reading for actual phonics instruction, but it is not included with these Bible as Reader courses.
-While all courses rely heavily upon the Reading Curriculum Guide, Walking with Jesus begins to emphasize reading comprehension and writing activities appropriate for the upper elementary grade levels.
+While all courses rely heavily upon the Reading Curriculum Guide, the Walking with Jesus course begins to emphasize reading comprehension and writing activities appropriate for the upper elementary grade levels.
 To that end, it has additional components that add more detail and assistance for presenting the course.

 The course needs to be taught using both the student text and the lesson plan.
 The student text begins each session with assigned reading from the Bible, and then it explains the connections and key ideas to be learned.

 Assignments that follow each section of text include discussion, notebook work, and other activities.
 Notebook work includes vocabulary activities, writing memory verses, writing answers to questions, map work, timeline activities, and occasional grammar-related activities.
-Students will frequently complete graphic organizers to add to their notebooks such as a T-chart, a Story Map, and “People Who Impacted History” chart.
+Students will frequently complete graphic organizers to add to their notebooks, such as a T-chart, a Story Map, and a “People Who Impacted History” chart.
 Students will learn to paraphrase Scripture passages and explain how they relate to their own lives on a “Paraphrasing from Scripture” chart.
 In addition, during the second quarter, students will begin to write in a prayer journal.
+Teachers can adapt activities and assignments to suit each student.

 The work is substantive and thought-provoking, as well as academically demanding.
-It teaches reading comprehension at a level beyond that of most fourth-grade reading skills resources.
-Even so, the formation of character and academic skills might be even more effectively accomplished by this course than the development of reading skills.
-Teachers can adapt activities and assignments to suit each student.
+It teaches reading comprehension at a level beyond that of most reading skills resources for fourth grade.
+The formation of character and academic skills might be even more effectively accomplished by this course than the development of reading skills.